joesb/helios360/content/handbook/why/you-need-a-cdo.md

 ## Delivery, governance, strategy

-Projects need people to manage them.
-Work for clients needs people to be responsible for making sure it gets delivered, making sure the right people are doing the right things at the right time in the right way, with the resources and tools they need to get it done, with problems identified and risks raised and all handled appropriately to keep things on track and to get things to the destination as planned.
+Projects need people to lead them.

+Work for a client needs someone to be responsible for making sure it gets delivered.

+That person makes sure the right people are doing the right things at the right time in the right way, with the resources and tools they need to get it done, with problems identified and risks raised and all handled appropriately to keep things on track and to get things to the destination as planned.

 Project managers, delivery managers, team leads — all very straightforward and obvious roles, and it makes sense to hire as many project and/or delivery managers as you need, trained and empowered, to keep the show on the road.

 As a first impression, this is a fairly compelling way to address issues with delivering services for clients.
 The more clients and the more projects you have, the more people you hire to cover all the things.
 It's a fairly simple logic.

 Project management and delivery skills are important, and it's vital to have skilled and capable people in these roles so that your clients and customers get the quality of work they expect.

 But this approach to scaling is brittle and will inevitably come unstuck.

 ### More than delivery

-There's two dimensions here where more is required, one that is mostly outward-facing, one looking more inwards.
-For the first, for client work to be and remain healthy it needs more than project management.
-With the second, for the business itself to improve and grow it needs more than people delivering (more) stuff.
-The broad labels for each of these two aspects are 'governance' and 'strategy'.
+There's two dimensions here where more is required than just adding more delivery managers, one that is mostly outward-facing, one looking more inwards.
+These two dimensions are the key places where a Chief Delivery Officer brings value.

+*👉*{.drop-first .drop-first-vsm .margin-inline-end-md}For the first, for client work to be and remain healthy it needs *more than just project management*.
+It needs healthy and productive client relationships with good oversight, consistent focus on the objectives, and effective decisions.{.padding-inline-start-lg}

+*👉*{.drop-first .drop-first-vsm .margin-inline-end-md}With the second, for the business itself to improve and grow it needs *more than extra people* delivering (more) stuff.
+It needs a destination to achieve, and a path of growth and improvement to get there.{.padding-inline-start-lg}

+The broad labels for each of these two aspects are *governance* and *strategy*.

 #### Governance